 Wedding rituals add symbolism to your wedding ceremony.

-Which of these wedding rituals resonate with you and your view of your future together?
+Which of these wedding rituals resonate with you and your future together?

 Two different types of wine blend together to create a new wine.
 Wine can be both bitter and sweet, with a taste unique to each wine.
 The couple shares the glass of blended wine, representing that they will share the sweet and bitter moments in life together.

-Two small containers each contain a different color of sand representing each partner.
+Two small containers each contain a different color of sand and represent each partner.
 The couple pours their sand into a larger container and as the sand blends together, it symbolizes the blending of two lives.
-In addition, children can use different colors of sand to represent the blending of two families.
+In addition, children can use additional colors of sand to represent the blending of two families.
 The new container is then displayed in your home.

 In this ceremony, a cord is used to gently tie the couple’s hands together, signifying the bond they will have through their life.
 During the ritual, the couple agrees to promises and many variations make this a truly unique ceremony.